iotaledger/wallet.rs/docOps/docs/libraries/nodejs/examples.md

 run()
 ```
 * Storage is initialized under the given path (`./alice-database`)
 * The password is set based on your password in _.env_ file ( _manager.setStrongholdPassword(process.env.SH_PASSWORD)_ )
 * When you initialize the new database, a Stronghold mnemonic (seed) is automatically generated and stored by default ( _manager.storeMnemonic(SignerType.Stronghold)_ ).
 * The seed should be set only for the first time.
 In order to open already initialized database, you can simply use your password.

 The storage is encrypted at rest, so you need a strong password and location where to place your storage.

 :::warning
-We highly recommended you store your `Stronghold` password encrypted on rest and separated from `Stronghold` snapshots.
+We highly recommended that you to store your `Stronghold` password encrypted on rest and separated from `Stronghold` snapshots.

-Deal with the password with utmost care
+Deal with the password with utmost care.
 :::

-Technically speaking, the storage comprises two things:
+ The storage comprises two things:
-* A single file called  _wallet.stronghold_ , which contains  _seed_  and is secured by `Stronghold` and encrypted at rest.
-The generated seed (mnemonic) serves as a cryptographic key from which all accounts and related addresses are generated.
+* A single file called _wallet.stronghold_ , which contains _seed_.  `Stronghold` will secure the seed and encrypt it at rest.
+The generated seed (mnemonic) serves as a cryptographic key, which is used to generate all accounts and related addresses.
 * Other data used by library that is stored under _db_ sub-directory.
 The includes account information, generated addresses, fetched messages, etc. This data is used to speed up some operations, such as account creation, address generation, etc.

 One of the key principles behind `Stronghold` based storage is that no one can extract a seed from the storage.
 You deal with all accounts purely via an _AccountManager_ instance and all complexities are hidden under the hood and are dealt with securely.

 If you also want to store a seed somewhere else, you can use the _AccountManager.generateMnemonic()_ method.
-This method will generate a random seed, and it can be used before the actual account initialization.
+You can use this method to generate a random seed.
+You can also use it before the actual account initialization.

-You can find detailed information about seed generation at [Developer guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html#seed).
+You can find detailed information about seed generation at [Developer Guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html#seed).

 ### Accounts
 The `Wallet.rs` library uses a model of individual accounts to separate individual users/clients from each other.
 It is possible to generate multiple addresses for each account deterministically.

 Once the backend storage has been created, individual accounts for individual users can be created by running the _manager.createAccount()_ method:

 ```javascript
     let account = await manager.createAccount({